marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 {% endhighlight %}

 Note that `journal` accepts a `-f` flag, which streams the output of the service to your terminal in real time.
-To see the status of the service, call `fleetctl status hello`:
+To see the status of the service, call `fleetctl status hello.service`:

 {% highlight bash %}
 ● hello.service - Hello World